JasmeetSinghBali/mySnippets_Collection/OAuth2.0_Auth0/ReadMe.md

                     # Add permission
                     read:myapi         description Read your api resources
                     write:myapi        description Write your api resources

-- [x] **Now to parse JWT access token, refer quick start guide to configure your app backend to be able to parse and verify jwt access tokens.**
-- [x] **✨ to add permissions checks at my-api when it recieves an access token from funApp use package express-jwt-permissions**

 > ### 🎈 set up funApp